YaroslavBordovoy/digital-goods-app/README.md

 ## Further steps in the development of the project
 - Add forms for searching for products [DONE]
 - Add product filtering by categories [DONE]
-- Add the ability to go from the category page to the corresponding products
 - Update forms for creating categories and products
 - Update favicons and product images
 - Improve the order history, making it more informative